rackerlabs/design-system/_component_design/popovers.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### Pointer size and placement
+## Pointer size and placement

+Use the following guidelines when designing the popover pointer:

-The pointer is 16px wide at the base.
-The apex is 8 px from the side of the rectangle.
-The pointer should start 12px from the corner.
-The side from which the pointer protrudes depends on the location of the trigger on the screen.
+- The base of the popover pointer is 16px wide.
+- The pointer apex is 8px from the side of the rectangle.
+- The pointer should start 12px from the corner.

-- Always have the popover protrude toward the center of the screen.
+- The side on which the pointer is located depends on the location of the trigger on the screen.
-- Do not hide important information with the popover.
-- The popover should not obstruct important information on the screen.

 {% endcolumn %}